DragonProgrammer/Zoidscad/README.md

   Example: corner.scad --> corner2.scad.
 Others like side.scad were edited as the old name.

 ----------------------------------------------------------------------------------------------------------------------------

-FILES NOT FROM CUSTUM PROJECT
+The following files are not from the custum project:

-  sphere_blox.scad & multi_axis_peg.scad - these 2 where recreations of existing parts that came only a set of six specialy released models.--IMAGE-- --IMAGE-- stem_attempt_1.scad - this file is me trying to recreate the twisting stem from the flower model zoid.
-The one released with the model was 5 parts glued together, and had a habit of poping apart.
-This is a cad file for making it as one part. --IMAGE-- thin_blox - this is piece is a half width BLOX for custom projects. --IMAGE--**
+  sphere_blox.scad & multi_axis_peg.scad - these two are recreations of the existing parts that were onkly availabe from six specaily released models. --IMAGE-- --IMAGE-- stem_attempt_one.scad - one of these speacial models was of a flower.
+Once the end caps are added this would recreate the curved stem and straight stem as one part insted of the 5 baddly glued parts they are in the kit. --IMAGE-- thin_blox - this is a half width blox to use for custome ideas; such as putting a bank of guns closer together or not needing an entire blox to attach legs.

 -------------------------------------------------------------------

 These files, with the exception of ballnsocket.scad, never got printed as a lack of income and the cost of resin to experiment on getting the rubber for the internals.